RicoCelsius/PyGrid/README.md

 2. Use the command "pip3 install -r requirements.txt" to install the requirements.
 3. Configure the config.py file
 4. Make sure you pay trading fees with BNB, else the bot will get stuck eventually. (still need to fix a bug lol).
-5. Use the command "python run.py" to start the bot.
+5. Use the command "python3 run.py" to start the bot.

 Bug reports will be appreciated.